ocf/ocfweb/ocfweb/docs/docs/staff/procedures/granting-privileges.md

 ### `ocfroot`

+Before giving anyone root privileges, make sure to obtain authorization from the SM.

-Adding or removing people from `ocfroot` is similar.
-However, if you are adding someone to root staff, in addition to modifying LDAP, you will also have to create their `/root` and `/admin` principals (if those don't already exist):
+Adding or removing people from `ocfroot` is similar to modifying `ocfstaff`.
+However, if you are adding someone to root staff, in addition to modifying LDAP, you will also have to create their `/root` and `/admin` principals (if those don't already exist).
+For example, to create the `/admin` principal, you would do:

 ```text
 $ kadmin